dmarcotte/idea-handlebars/readme.md

 * Handlebars-specific code completion and syntax-error highlighting
 * Find usages, Go-to declaration, etc. for references
 * Support for Handlebars templates embedded in script tags in html files

-## Compatibility
-* Confirmed to work with [IntelliJ IDEA 11](http://www.jetbrains.com/idea), [RubyMine 4](http://www.jetbrains.com/ruby), [PhpStorm 3](http://www.jetbrains.com/phpstorm), [WebStorm 3](http://www.jetbrains.com/webstorm)
-* IDEA 10.5 version can be found in branch idea-handlebars-10.5
-* Should work with any other IDE based on the IDEA 11 platform, build 110.00 or higher (will confirm further compatability soon)

 ## Installation
 * To install the latest release (and get automatic updates), install this plugin using your IDE's plugin manager: